Abdulrahman48811/Ai-Summarizer/README.md

 ## Sumz is an open-source article summarizer that converts long articles into simple and succinct summaries, might also help you simplify your reading.

+### Here is the link to the website https://sumzbyabdul.netlify.app/

 ![H E R E I S A L O O K O F T H E A P P](src/assets/SumzSS.png)